 This sweet, delicious dressing is good with so many green salads.
 It even works great as a chicken marinade!

 My favorite salad to eat with this poppy seed dressing is a simple Strawberry and Spinach Salad.
-It’s also really good on a kale salad, with fruit like sliced apples or mandarin orange.
+It’s also really good on a kale salad, with fruit like sliced apples or mandarin oranges.
 It’s even delicious with this Winter Citrus Salad.

 Its sweet and tangy flavor makes it a very versatile and beloved salad dressing.